The Commonplace

 0.05

 There is a strong complementarity between AI investments and organizational change: firms with better leadership, cross-functional processes, and data practices capture disproportionate benefits, implying increasing returns to scale and potential winner-take-most dynamics.
-Market Structure positive low firm-level performance gains and potential market concentration effects
+Market Structure positive firm-level performance gains and potential market concentration effects

 n=5